slmcrs/tetris-js/README.md

 # tetris-js
 Just another tetris clone in HTML5 + JS

+---Important design question---
+Is it acceptable that we have hardcoded rotation variations, or would it be better to implement a matrix-rotation algorithm?
+I guess it comes down to what exactly Shirazi is looking for.

 ## What is left to do:
 - Important:
   * check if game is over when pieces reach the top